A1234l/VSCode-Fastpages/_posts/2023-01-29-CPTProjectBlog.md

 ---

 # Outline write up for Collegeboard
-> I will be using the api database and frontend table for the write up.
+> I will be using the API database and frontend table for the write up.
+The API database involves a leaderboard which displays high scores.

 ## Row 1: Purpose and function
 Purpose: To provide a user-friendly interaction through competition.